phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/1-desktop.html.md

 [PhoneGap CLI](/getting-started/1-install-phonegap/cli) built for those who prefer a visual user interface over a command line interface approach.

+<div class="alert--note">**NOTE:** The getting started steps vary based on the initial PhoneGap tool you install here in step 1.
+For each of the rest of the steps  in the getting started guide, be sure to choose either the **Desktop** or **CLI** tab where shown accordingly.</div>

-Choose your operating system to continue:
+Select your operating system to continue:
 <a href="#mac"><h3>Mac OS X</h3></a>   <a href="#win"><h3>Windows</h3></a>

 <a name="mac"></a>